akshayyy22/meme_classifications/readme.md

 - It allows for **context-aware moderation**, especially for marginalized communities like LGBTQ+.
 - It recognizes the **power and ambiguity of memes** — where **one image can mean many things**, and understanding it requires looking at **language, visuals, tone, and intent** together.

----

-Let me know if you want help with strategies to approach this task or models to use!